vskogstad/100_days_of_gpu/README.md

 Today I just wanted to submit a new leading time to the cs336 leaderboards.
 Ran full training run with triton kernel and confirmed that I get the same loss as previously with torch.compile() Started profiling my step to see if I could fuse in the attention gate.
 Realized that I spent one third of my total step time in the optimizer step.
 The ideal fix here would probably be to try to implement AdamW/Muon in Triton, but my band-aid fix was to increase my batch size to twice the "optimal batch size" and use gradient accumulation.
 Which makes the model less data-efficient, but increased throughput to 240k tok/s.

+Day 68:
+Back at it with CUDA.
+2D element count kernel.